Endpoints

 Basic authentication example

 To create an endpoint with basic authentication, you can include the Authorization header with a base64-encoded username and password.
-The geral format is: Authorization: Basic <base64(user:pass)>.
+The general format is: Authorization: Basic <base64(user:pass)>.
 To construct base64 do the following in your terminal:

 $ echo -n "user:pass" | base64